fkekic/json-form/README.md

 # json-form

-json-form is a single html element that can be used as Object or Array. json-form converts and stores HTML Input elements values in JSON format.
-It can be nested in same way as JSON Objects and Arrays allowing to **output JSON of any complexity needed by application**.
+json-form is a single html element that stores input elements values in Object or Array.
+It can be nested in same way as Objects and Arrays allowing to **output JSON of any complexity**.
 It does not require framework or library.

 It's simplicity is described in [HTML-JSON  1:1](https://json-form.com/docs/one-to-one.php)